 The lack of EU spectrum harmonisation has in some cases contributed to national options for private mobile networks.
-For instance, a possible reason for the current predominant use of 3400-3800MHz for private 5G networks among the reporting countries could be the fact that 3800-4200MHz has not yet been harmonized.
+For instance, a possible reason for the current more frequent (according to the provided data from the NRA) use of 3400-3800 MHz for private 5G networks among the reporting countries could be the fact that 3800-4200 MHz has not yet been harmonized.